CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 The costs for electricity (around 21.50 €) and internet (7.50 €) are not contained in the fixed rent.
 Electricity is billed for each shared flat based on actual usage and the internet contract is set up centrally.
 {{< /accordion >}}
 {{< accordion "Are the rooms 'barrier-free'?" >}}
 Yes!
-All floors are accessible elevator and the doors have flat thresholds and are wheelchair accessible.
+All floors are accessible via elevator and the doors have flat thresholds and are wheelchair accessible.
 For now, only four flats on the ground floor are equipped with barrier-free bathrooms.
-It is possible to adapt all other flats in this way at a later time.
-If you need more specific information on this subject, contact us directly at einziehen@collegiumacademicum.de
+It is possible to adapt all other flats in this way if required.
+If you need more specific information on accessibility, have a look at [this page](/en/accessibility) or contact us directly at einziehen@collegiumacademicum.de.
 {{< /accordion >}}
 {{< accordion "Where do we buy our electricity?" >}}
-We obtain our externally produced electricity from 100% renewable energies via the <a href="https://heidelberger-energiegenossenschaft.de/" target="_blank" rel="noopener noreferrer">Heidelberger Energiegenossenschaft</a> (Heidelberg Energy Cooperative).
+We obtain our externally produced electricity from 100 % renewable energies via the <a href="https://heidelberger-energiegenossenschaft.de/" target="_blank" rel="noopener noreferrer">Heidelberger Energiegenossenschaft</a> (Heidelberg Energy Cooperative).
 The electricity demand is largely covered by the photovoltaic system on our roof, including battery storage.
-Electricity costs are not included in the the fixed rent!
+Electricity costs are not included in the fixed rent.
 {{< /accordion >}}
 {{< accordion "Does each flat have its own washing machine?" >}}
-No, except the flat-mates would pay and set up one themselves.
+No, except the flatmates would pay and set up one themselves.
 The house has a separate central washing lounge with enough washing machines for all residents.
 We think a shared washing lounge is a more sufficient approach and saves all residents space and costs.
 {{< /accordion >}}
 {{< accordion "How are the kitchens in the flats equipped?" >}}
 Each kitchen comes equipped with a stove, oven, extractor hood, fridge, freezer and a kitchen top with a sink.
 Additionally, the kitchen has a table and chairs.
 All furniture is made in-house or acquired as donations!
 {{< /accordion >}}
 {{< accordion "What kind of internet connection do the rooms have?" >}}
 The complete house is equipped with high speed WiFi access.
 Each flat has its own WiFi access point.
 The house has a dedicated fiber line.
-Internet costs (7,50 €) are not included in the fixed rent.
 Residents do not have to get their own internet contracts.
 {{< /accordion >}}

 ### Questions about the application